Haymanot-Demis/Perago-NestJS-API/README.md

 <h1># perago-nestjs-api</h1>
-Perago Information Systems's  NestJS API scaffold clone this repository . execute  'install npm ' then all the required dependence will be installed.
+Perago Information Systems's  NestJS API clone this repository . execute  'install npm ' then all the required dependence will be installed.